ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

      - :ref:`text <text>`
      - |PCMK__GNUTLS_PRIORITIES|
-     - *Advanced Use Only:* These GnuTLS cipher priorities will be used for TLS connections (whether for Pacemaker Remote connections or remote CIB access, when enabled).
+     - *Advanced Use Only:* These GnuTLS cipher priorities will be used for TLS connections (whether for :ref:`Pacemaker Remote <pacemaker_remote>` connections or remote CIB access, when enabled).
 See:

          https://gnutls.org/manual/html_node/Priority-Strings.html